-TOP SECRET TOP SECRET (5) Syria -- has recently purchased 50 C-36(sic) machines.
-I asked Hagelin Senior where in the world he found so many of that old Model; "We had some down in the basement in Stockholm."
-(6) Saudi Arabia -- only some correspondence exchanged recently.
-Hagelin has no agent nearby.
 (7) India -- was shown only the C-52 model.
 The Hagelins felt quite certain that the Indians will order some of these machines, and they are also definitely interested in the BC-52.
-(Hagelin Junior on his recent trip, it will be recalled, did not demonstrate the CX-52 to any of the Arab countries, nor to India.
-7. "The Indian Army is interested in these machines, too.
+Hagelin Junior on his recent trip, it will be recalled, did not demonstrate the CX-52 to any of the Arab countries, nor to India.
+"The Indian Army is interested in these machines, too.
 They want to have a lot of BC-52's for test purposes.
 Don't you think that queer?"
-I said that it seemed a bit unusual to ask for a lot of machines merely for testing.
-(8) Pakistan -- is waiting for a model of the C-52 for Hindustani (which has 29 or 30 characters).
-(9) Belgium -- The Armed Forces have ordered more than 200 CX-52's and about 160 have already been delivered.
+I said that it seemed a bit unusual to ask for a lot of machines merely for testing. has 240r30 characters of 80 Pakistan -- is waiting for a model of the C-52 with Arabic TOP SECRET (9) Belgium - The Armed Forces have ordered more than 200 CX-52's and about 160 have already been delivered.
 These are CX-52a's with variable typewheels.
-The Belgian Foreign Office have but have bought 100 variable typewheels.
+The Belgian Foreign Office have C-446 machines and will stick to these but have bought 100 variable typewheels.
 (10) France -- "The French have had the CX-52 two years already, for study."
-The Foreign Office has placed an order for about 100 machines; 80 CX-52a, 20 CX-52a/10. /"The Armed Forces are much more interested in the HX machine," Hagelin said.
-I will have more to say about.France later in this report./ (11) Portugal -- bought five CX-52a's.
+The Foreign Office has placed an order for about 100 machines; 80 CX-52a, 20 CX-52a/10. ("The Armed Forces are much more interested in the HX machine," Hagelin said.
+I will have more to say about France later in this report.7 (11) Portugal -- bought five CX-52a's.